Bel-Nor, Missouri: Police

 The Bel-Nor Police Department (BNPD) is responsible for enforcing the Missouri Law and the Municipal Law for the City of Bel-Nor.
 It consists of a small number of trained officers that come with several years of combined law enforcement experience, and a fleet of two patrol SUV's as well as one patrol car.
 Bel-Nor officers are known for strict speed enforcement on Natural Bridge Road and are known to assist officers from surrounding agencies including the St. John Police Department, the Breckenridge Hills Police Department, the Woodson Terrace Police Department and the Normandy Police Department on several calls for service due to a mutual aid agreement made with said departments.
 Bel-Nor officers can also be seen regularly on the UMSL campus, as a section of this campus lies within Bel-Nor.
 The Bel-Nor Police Department is contracted with the Saint Louis County Police Department for dispatching services.

+Education

+It is in the Normandy Schools Collaborative school district.
+Bel-Nor School, a grade 1-5 school that first opened in the 1920s, is in Bel-Nor.

+The Normandy Kindergarten Center had a Bel-Nor postal address but was in Bel-Ridge.

+The comprehensive high school of the district is Normandy High School.

+Bel-Nor is also home to Incarnate Word Academy.

+A portion of the property of the University of Missouri–St. Louis extends into Bel-Nor.